reinhake/minecraftServer2/README.md

 You should see it display as Active (running).
 All the parameters of the minecraft server are located at /opt/minecraft/server, so you can cd into it and change the parameters how you want.

-The server is setup to be managed by systemctl meaning it wall automatically start back up if the server reboots.
+The server is setup to be managed by systemd meaning it wall automatically start back up if the server reboots.